An introduction to species distribution modelling in R

 # install.packages("ENMeval", INSTALL_opts="--no-multiarch")

-library(dismo) # Species Distribution Modeling tools
+library(dismo) # Species Distribution Modelling tools

 library(raster) # R tools for GIS raster files >>> USE terra{} instead